 Batch Interface BDC Session Names

-The BDC session names consist of 12 characters in length and should take on the format '$$$$####&&&&Program Name'.
+The BDC session names consist of 12 characters in length and should take on the format <Program Name><Free Text>.

-'$$$$' Will be the primary plant that will process the session.

-(Use 0000 if the session is not plant specific).

-'####' Will match the R/3 transaction.

-'&&&&' Will be a unique sequence of characters/numbers.

-Consider using a field such as date, time, or location name to make it unique.

 Note that UPI only allows you to create a 10-character name and then appends a 2-digit sequence number to it.